Object recognition uses AI to detect objects in a photo and auto-tag those photos to make finding them easier.

 But it’s not perfect

-In the first sample above, the ice skating rink, it didn’t add pick up tags such as Buildings, Skyline, Highrise, Windows, Urban, Winter.
+In the second example sample above, the one with the bridge, it didn’t add pick up tags such as River or Castle.
 Then again those were not the focus of the photo.
 The above example used Amazon’s Rekognition as the object recognition service.
 Google’s Cloud Vision or IBM’s Watson, Azure Vision, Clarifai, and other image recognition systems would have all returned some variation on objects that were recognized.
 The reality is that some manual tagging is still required to get images tagged to a refined level.
 Object recognition can go anywhere from ‘a good start’ to ‘all I need’, depending on the types of objects in your images and important getting tags exactly right is.

 DBGallery is working on a feature that allows users to choose which words to ignore, such as never tagging images with “Human”, as returned in the above Ice Skating example.
 Unfortunately there is no means of interacting with object recognition that gives indicators such as “season” or “weather”, where the AI would be sure to look for such traits and return the appropriate tags.
 Maybe sometime in the near future it will.